nallj/lepton/README.md

   This would be a more accurate representation of possible real-life applications.

-* Add ability to provide random seed within .t2d file.
+* Add ability to provide random seed within .lep file.
 * Implement least cost application execution.